 All and all I am really happy with how this car came out.
 It is one of my most complex designs yet, looks really good.
 The only thing I might change is changing the tubes on the front grill to gray (how I originally wanted them) but at the moment don’t have any that color.
 I will also make the civilian version, the Classic Cruiser at some point and maybe one as a taxi too.

 I have replaced the black tubes on the grill with silver ones, looks so much better now!
-I also added handles to the doors and swapped the trans-red taillights for trans-orange ones since they stand out better.
-I still hope to build a civilian and taxi version someday, but right now my parts (and money) is tied up in building a new LEGO train.
+I added handles to the doors and swapped the trans-red taillights for trans-orange ones since they stand out better.
+I also removed the rear fins (proving that not everything is better with fins despite my love for them) and improved the interior.
+I still hope to build a civilian and taxi version someday, but right now my parts (and money) is tied up in building the Retro Motors Car Dealership and then a new LEGO train.

 reminds me the cars I used to build as a kid, I loved building them big, with a lot of functions, with this one, you did better than I ever did, with much more details, bravo Scott!
 I really like the end scene, even if the buildings are just facades.